Lucass97/LoraWan/streaming/README.md

 This script will populate Hadoop with the necessary institution information that the streaming pipeline requires for data processing and analysis.

+### Environment Variables

+Certain environment variables are required for all Spark jobs within the project.
+These variables are defined in the [(`env/spark.env`)](../env/spark.env) file and must be sourced for proper configuration.

+It is highly recommended to review the [(`env/README.md`)](../env/README.md) file to ensure that the environment variables are correctly configured for all Spark-related tasks in the project.

 ## Execute pipeline

 The streaming application can be controlled through two shell scripts that handle the start and stop operations.